-Figures released by NHTSA in 2017 show South Carolina's bicycle and pedestrian death rates again among the worst in the nation for 2015 (the latest year for which accounting has been completed):
+Figures released by NHTSA in 2022 show South Carolina's bicycle and pedestrian death rates were again among the worst in the nation for 2020 (the latest year for which data is available).